November 15, 2019

 Investment spending was essentially unchanged for 2014-2016.
 It appears that the corporate tax cuts, repatriation of earnings at a favorable tax rate, and a reduction in the regulatory burden has caused business leaders confidence to open their wallets and spend on new equipment and technology.
 The current quarter slowdown should prove to be temporary.
 We also believe that the tight labor market is forcing employers to spend money on technology to boost productivity.
 Thus, growth in investment spending should remain at least moderate.
-Not only will a moderate pace of investment spending boost GDP growth in the short term, if investment continues to climb it will boost productivity growth which will, in turn, raise the economic speed limit from about 1.8% previously to 2.8% or so by the end of this decade.
+Not only will a moderate pace of investment spending boost GDP growth in the short term, if investment continues to climb it will boost productivity growth which will, in turn, raise the economic speed limit from about 1.8% previously to 2.5% or so by the end of this decade.
 At the beginning of the year we thought potential growth could climb to 2.8%, but Trump’s inconsistent trade policy and a well-entrenched expectation of slower GDP growth in the U.S. in the quarters ahead has negatively impacted business confidence.
 So while productivity growth may continue to climb and boost potential growth, we have trimmed our expectation of the pickup in the pace of potential growth to 2.5% rather than 2.8%.
 But even so, that compares to an estimated 1.8% potential growth rate a year or two ago.

-The trade gap widened in the second quarter by $34.7 billion to $978.7 billion.
-This means that the trade component subtracted 0.5% from GDP growth in the second quarter.
-We expect trade to have no impact on GDP growth in 2019.
+The trade gap widened slightly in the third quarter from $980.7 billion to $986.4 billion..
+This means that the trade component had no impact on GDP growth in the third quarter.
+We expect trade to have virtually no impact on GDP growth in either 2019 or 2020.

-Non-farm inventories rose $71.7 billion in the second quarter after having jumped by $116.0 billion in the first quarter and subtracted 0.9% from GDP growth in the second quarter.
-Going forward we expect inventories to rise $75.0-$80.0 billion in each of the final two quarters of the year.
+Non-farm inventories rose $69.0 billion in the third quarter after having risen $69.4 billion in the second quarter.
+Going forward we expect inventories to rise $75.0 billion per quarter through the end of next year.

 The inflation rate should accelerate somewhat in 2019.
 With compensation rising 4.5% in the past year and productivity climbing 1.4%, unit labor costs have climbed by 3.1%.
 This is the best measure of upward pressure on the inflation rate caused by tightness in the labor market.
 It has caused labor costs to increase at a faster rate than the Fed’s targeted inflation rate of 2.0%.
 There is also a shortage of available homes and apartments in the housing sector which is raising rents.
-That will put upward pressure on the inflation rate.
-Also, higher prices from China in the wake of the newly-imposed tariffs will boost inflation.
-However, the pickup in inflation will be limited as internet price shopping will keep goods prices steady in 2019.
-At the same time, rising productivity growth will offset much of the increase in wages.
-As a result, we expect the core CPI to increase 2.4% in 2019 versus 2.2% last year.
-We also look for the core CPI to increase 2.4% in 2020.
+These two factors will put upward pressure on the inflation rate.
+Also, higher prices from China in the wake of the newly-imposed tariffs may boost inflation.
+However, the pickup in inflation will be kept in check as internet price shopping keeps goods prices fairly steady in 2019.
+As a result, we expect the core CPI to increase 2.4% in 2019 and 2.8% in 2020.